• Events

 Feeling the Strain of Community Development Work?
 You're Not Alone.

 The weight of caring for others, especially in the face of injustice, exhaustion, cultural, and political tension, can take a toll on even the most resilient leaders.
-If you're feeling overwhelmed, weary, or worn thin by the demands of your calling, this workshop is for you.
+If you're feeling overwhelmed, weary, or worn thin by the demands of your calling, this preconference is for you.

 Join us for a 90-minute guided experience designed specifically for community development professionals and ministry leaders.